sindresorhus/sindresorhus.github.com/_apps/lungo.md

 #### Where can I find the changelog?

 Go [here](https://apps.apple.com/app/id1263070803) and click “Version History”.

-#### Can you add support for macOS 10.13 or older?

-No, but you can get the last macOS 10.13 compatible version [here](https://github.com/sindresorhus/meta/files/4556911/Lungo-1.6.0-High-Sierra.zip) (free).

 #### Can you localize the app into my language?